deepesh611/OmniLangDB/docs/Documentation/02-Python/03-PostgreSQL.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-sidebar_label: MySQL
+sidebar_label: PostgreSQL
 ---

-# Snippets for MySQL
+# Snippets for PostgreSQL

 Let's begin with a simple tutorial to connect and interact with MySQL using Python.